 Valhalla Helicopters prioritizes safety above all else, typically choosing to go well beyond Transport Canada minimum requirements in spite of the additional costs involved.
 For example, two pilot crews are employed for all logging operations, even though Bell mediums are approved single pilot aircraft.
 Skytrac satellite tracking systems are installed on the Bell medium helicopters and Bluesky tracking on the Bell 206 helicopters.
 Satellite phones are installed in all aircraft.
 For improved visibility in fire fighting operations, our medium helicopters have been equipped with belly mounted LED anti collision light, high visibility forward facing LED pulse lights, upper and lower side LED position lights, side mounted strobe lights, LED tail lights and high visibility blades.
 When it comes to long-lining, we have implemented use of a “spectra” line which is stronger than steel cable and much easier on the aircraft due to its shock absorption qualities.
 In seismic operations, the “nubbin” hook introduced by Blair Savege has now become mandatory since its design leaves far less opportunity for error in attaching the load as compared to the standard “load beam” hook that was used for years.
 Our medium aircraft are also equipped with on board electronic load scales, providing an accurate weight of the load before departure.
 In 2006, Valhalla Helicopters implemented a formalized annual inspection schedule for all operations gear.

 In 2006, Valhalla Helicopters developed a comprehensive and customized Safety Management System, encompassing all aspects of health, safety and environment exceeding the requirements of Transport Canada and meeting or exceeding the requirements of the oil & gas industry.
-In 2009, Valhalla Helicopters received a Certificate of Recognition (COR) from the Oil & Gas industry, as well as BC Work Safe Certification.
+Valhalla helicopters has been COR certified with both Energy Safety Canada and the BC forest safety council since 2009.
 We also undergo regular internal audits and external audits from our customer base.

 Valhalla Helicopters continues to be proactive in promoting safety and improving on best practices; establishing and training to standards in keeping with the Safe Work Practices & Procedures, Codes of Practice and Best Practices & Procedures for all of our primary operational activities.
 With a mature and effective SMS program in place, the safety culture is evident at every level in the organization.